s0rthak/MATLAB-Interactive-Learning-Environment-MILE/README.md

 # MILE: MATLAB Interactive Learning Environment

-MILE is project to help students of our college learn MATLAB while brushing up on their theory A sample path is included which teaches Bisection Method.
+MILE is a project to help students of our college learn MATLAB while brushing up on their theory A sample path is included which teaches Bisection Method.
 We made that path specifically for Scientific Computing that is taught in 4th sem of our college.

 Lesson Builder for MILE: https://github.com/xssChauhan/MILE-Mason